 Several species of whale are known to frequent the waters of the North West Shelf, including the blue whale (Balaenoptera musculus), which is listed as Endangered, and the Humpback whale (Megaptera novaeangliae) which is listed as Vulnerable under the EPBC Act.
-The southern right whale (Eubalaena australis) is also listed as Endangered under the EPBC Act and was identified in EPBC Act Protected Matters database (DEWHA, 2008) for the area.
+The southern right whale (Eubalaena australis) is also listed as Endangered under the EPBC Act and was identified in EPBC Act Protected Matters database (DEWHA, 2008) for the area,

 The humpback whale, which is the most common whale species in the region, migrates between Antarctic waters and the Kimberley each winter to mate and breed.
-The northbound migration passes Barrow Island and the Montebello Islands (70 km south-east of Permit area WA-205-P) from June to mid August and the southbound migration occurs between mid September until the end of November, although the exact timing of migration may vary by up to three weeks (Jenner et al., 2001).
+The northbound migration passes Barrow Island and the Montebello Islands (70 km south-east of Permit area WA-205-P) from June to mid August, and the southbound migration occurs between mid September until the end of November, although the exact timing of migration may vary by up to three weeks (Jenner et al., 2001).
 The northbound migration tends to be on or within the 200 m bathymetric contour, with southbound whales more dispersed (Jenner et al., 2001) and a significant component, including most cow-calf pairs, remaining closer to the coast.

 The Permit areas are mostly outside (seaward) of the main migration routes and are more than 50 km distant from the nearest known whale aggregation area, located in Exmouth Gulf.
 A small portion of the south-eastern corner of one of the proposed drilling areas overlaps the recognised humpback whale migration route through the region.
-However, none of the drilling sites within the area are expected to fall along the migration route.
-Water depths in this area (i.e. along the 200 m bathymetric contour) are shallower (i.e. <500 m) than those in which the ENSCO 7500 will operate.
+However, none of the drilling sites are expected to fall within the migration route.